Legal Statements, Terms & Conditions of Sale and Terms & Conditions of Purchase

 Gillard Cutting Technology is a trading name of Peter Gillard & Co.
 Limited.

 Peter Gillard & Co.
-Limited is a limited liability company registered in England on 15th December 1971 under number 1034752.
+Limited is a limited liability company registered in England and Wales on 15th December 1971 under number 1034752.

 Registered office: Peter Gillard & Co.
 Limited, Alexandra Way, Ashchurch Business Centre, Tewkesbury, Gloucestershire, GL20 8NB, England.

 Registered for VAT under number: GB 207 7061 81.

 Economic Operators Registration and Indentification (EORI) no. GB207706181000.

 Authorised Representative within the European Union is Gillard Cutting Technology Limited.
 Registered in the Republic of Ireland no. 684230.

 Registered address: The Black Church, St. Mary's Place, Dublin, DO7 P4AX, Republic of Ireland.

 © Copyright 2012 - 2023 Peter Gillard & Co.
 Limited.
 All rights reserved.